codella/bullock/README.md

 A simple Ruby PEG implementation - no strings attached!

 ## Why Would I Need Another Ruby PEG?
-Probably you don't, but I definitely do, and I would explain you why.
+Probably you don't, but I definitely do and I would like to explain you why.

 I have been tackling some interesting tasks recently, such as rewriting a TemplateHandler for Rails that speaks Handlebars.